-He declares (and why should we doubt his good faith?) that he is now certain of success.
+He declares (and why should we doubt his good faith?)

-(When a wholly detached expression or sentence is parenthesized, the final stop comes before the last mark of parenthesis.)
+(When a wholly detached expression of success before the last mark of parenthesis.)

 Quotations.
 Formal quotations, cited as documentary evidence, are introduced by a colon and enclosed in quotation marks.